GoldenstarUpwork/VueDashboard/README.md

 # Vuejs Admin Examples

-> Some examples how powerful Vuejs / Vuejs is for SPA projects.
+> Some dashboards how powerful Vuejs / Vuex is for SPA projects.